-The Compensation Committee met five times during 2013, and the Chairman of the Compensation Committee consulted and met several times with the Chief Executive Officer.
-The Compensation Committee also met once during 2014 to discuss 2013 compensation and bonus awards.
+The Compensation Committee met five times during 2014, and the Chairman of the Compensation Committee consulted and met several times with the Chief Executive Officer.
+The Compensation Committee also met once during 2015 to discuss 2014 compensation and bonus awards.
 The functions of the Compensation Committee include:

-- · Reviewing and determining the compensation of our Chief Executive Officer and our other executive officers; - Reviewing with the Chief Executive Officer the compensation of the managers of the Company's key operating units; - Reviewing and discussing our Compensation Discussion and Analysis in our Proxy Statement with management; - Developing, administering and taking all action required or permitted to be taken by the Board under our stock-based incentive plan; - Reviewing and recommending to the Board the compensation of our directors; - Reviewing and making recommendations to the Board regarding the level, coverage, and competitiveness (based on industry data) of our compensation (including salary and bonus), incentives (both current and long-term), benefits (including profit sharing, group health coverage, disability coverage and life insurance benefits, and use of our stock in option, bonus, or appreciation arrangements), and other perquisites; - Retaining compensation consultants or other advisors as the Compensation Committee may deem appropriate to carry out its responsibilities; - · Reviewing the Compensation Committee Charter; and - Undertaking such other functions as are assigned to the Compensation Committee by the Board.
+- Reviewing and determining the compensation of our Chief Executive Officer and our other executive officers; - Reviewing with the Chief Executive Officer the compensation of the managers of the Company's key operating units; - Reviewing and discussing our Compensation Discussion and Analysis in our Proxy Statement with management; - Developing, administering and taking all action required or permitted to be taken by the Board under our stock-based incentive plan; - Reviewing and recommending to the Board the compensation of our directors; - Reviewing and making recommendations to the Board regarding the level, coverage, and competitiveness (based on industry data) of our compensation (including salary and bonus), incentives (both current and long-term), benefits (including profit sharing, group health coverage, disability coverage and life insurance benefits, and use of our stock in option, bonus, or appreciation arrangements), and other perquisites; - Retaining and working with compensation consultants or other advisors as the Compensation Committee may deem appropriate to carry out its responsibilities; - Reviewing the Compensation Committee Charter; and

+Undertaking such other functions as are assigned to the Compensation Committee by the Board.

 The Compensation Committee meets several times each year to carry out these responsibilities.
 Early in the year, the Compensation Committee begins its analysis by reviewing the compensation trends and practices of the Company's identified peer group as well as any other entities that the Compensation Committee may deem relevant against the current compensation of the Company's Chief Executive Officer and the Company's other executive officers.
-Following this review, the Chief Executive Officer typically meets with the Chairman of the Compensation Committee in order to discuss the draft compensation recommendations, performance analysis and future objectives of each of the executive officers of the Company and provides the Chairman with a memorandum detailing the Company's performance and individual executive officer performance for the year.
+This year, the Compensation Committee retained Compensia, a compensation consultant, to re-evaluate and make recommendations as to the Company's peer group as well as consult on executive and director compensation, as further described below.
+Following this review, the Chief Executive Officer typically meets with the Chairman of the Company and provides the Chairman with a memorandum detailing the Company's performance and individual executive officer performance for the year.
 Upon the request of the Compensation Committee, the Chief Executive Officer may engage in a detailed discussion of the performance of an executive officer or a manager of the Company's key operating units.
 The Compensation Committee has been authorized by the Board of Directors to delegate to the Chief Executive Officer the power to make limited awards under the Company's 2008 Equity Incentive Plan (the "2008 Plan") to certain key employees of the Company.
 Our Nominating Committee has determined that each of the current members of our Compensation Committee meets the independence requirements under Nasdaq and SEC standards for director independence.